 The best way of attracting talent is to be vocal about inclusivity initiatives.
 “Communicate the good stuff you are doing, but then you have to back it up as well.”

-Neil Delahay, general manager trainer at the Clink restaurant in Cardiff, which trains ex-offenders in catering and hospitality, agrees that employers could benefit by employing more people with different backgrounds.
+Neil Delahay, general manager trainer at the Clink restaurant in Cardiff, which trains ex-offenders in catering and hospitality, agrees that re-thinking hospitality recruitment for employers could benefit by employing more people with different backgrounds.